apigee/apigee-ios-sdk/README.md

 Compatibility with iOS 7
 ------------------------
-We have done some testing with iOS 7 and have not encountered any problems.
-There is some new functionality related to networking that will be added.
+- We have tested with iOS 7 and there are no known incompatibilities.
+- We do have support for NSURLSession in our capture of network performance metrics.

 Explicitly Setting Xcode Version